univention/univention-corporate-server/doc/changelog/index.rst

   |UCSUCRV| :envvar:`portal/default-dn` changed.
 Running :command:`univention-portal update`
   after changing the |UCSUCRV| is enough (:uv:bug:`55871`).

-* The :guilabel:`Choose a tab` dialog box will now display tabs with their background color (:uv:bug:`55919`).
+* The :guilabel:`Choose a tab` dialog box now displays tabs with their background color (:uv:bug:`55919`).

-* Updating the portal information now uses a local UDM connection, thus removing potential load on the Primary Node in big environments (:uv:bug:`56113`).
+* Updating the portal information now uses a local UDM connection, thus removing potential load on the Primary Node in large environments (:uv:bug:`56113`).

 * Future compatibility with Python 3.11 has been added (:uv:bug:`55632`).